boseabhishek/json-handler/README.md

 #### Step 2:
 In the example, [jobs](jobs/) is the name of the directory which would have all the sub-directories(11, 12, 13 etc. - DOES NOT care about dir names BUT cares about file name TestStatus.json).

-[jobs](jobs/) also the file job-summary.json which is needed and strict on name.
+[jobs](jobs/) also has the file job-summary.json which is needed and strict on name.

+##### Constraints:
+- files inside sub directories MUST HAVE names TestStatus.json
+- file inside the main directory (e.g. jobs) MUST HAVE name job-summary.json

 > once you clone this project, you could replace the jobs directory with the one you want and execute step 3